 - Vacation and sick leave accruals while on military leave

-To receive these benefits, submit a Uniformed Services Payment Election Form, a copy of your military orders, and your training/drill schedules prior to beginning your leave.
+To receive these benefits, submit a Uniformed Services Leave Form, a copy of your military orders, and your training/drill schedules prior to beginning your leave.
 To use your own accrued leave (except sick leave) or take leave without pay, you do not need to submit your orders or training/drill schedule unless the military leave period exceeds 30-calendar days.

 For additional information, refer to the Uniformed Services Leave FAQ and the Guide to the Uniformed Services Employment and Reemployment Rights Act (USERRA).